Naomi Osaka pauses press conference in tears after exchange with reporter - Local News 8

 ‘I’m figuring it out at the same time as you’

-After answering back-to-back questions regarding news conferences, this is the exchange that occurred between columnist Paul Daugherty of the Cincinnati Enquirer and Osaka:
+After answering back-to-back questions regarding news conferences, this is the exchange that occurred between columnist Daugherty and Osaka:

 Daugherty: “You’re not crazy about dealing with us, especially in this format.
 Yet you have a lot of outside interests that are served by having a media platform.
 I guess my question is how do you balance the two?
 And also do you have anything you’d like to share with us about what you did say to Simone Biles?”
 (Earlier in the press conference, Osaka said she had sent a message to Biles but said she wanted to give her space, “because I know how overwhelming it can feel.”)